bsgriggs/mendix-react-flow/README.md

 ## Development and contribution

+1. Clone the code into a sub-folder of the Mendix project (i.e. `/pluggableWidgets`)
-1. Install NPM package dependencies by using: `npm install`.
-If you use NPM v10.x.x, which can be checked by executing `npm -v`, execute: `npm install --legacy-peer-deps`.
+2. Install NPM package dependencies by using: `npm install`.
-1. Run `npm run dev` to watch for code changes.
+3. Run `npm run dev` to watch for code changes.
 On every change:
     - the widget will be bundled;
     - the bundle will be included in a `dist` folder in the root directory of the project;
     - the bundle will be included in the `deployment` and `widgets` folder of the Mendix test project.
+4. When finished making changes, run `npm run lint:fix ; npm run release`
+   - the widget will be checked for errors
+   - the widget will be minified in the `dist` folder

 Benjamin Griggs